Congtrinhh/MBP-frontend/prompting/back-end.specs.md

 ## Code Style and Structure

+-   No more than 500 line of codes in each files.
 -   Write concise, idiomatic C# code with accurate examples.
 -   Follow .NET and ASP.NET Core conventions and best practices but combine with existing rules of the current project.
 -   Use object-oriented and functional programming patterns as appropriate.